The Pedal Steel & Ralph Mooney

 Beyond just how they look, some westerns also had the heroes and villains move in certain directions during pivotal scenes.
 Because most people are right handed, heroes would walk from left to right across the screen with their gun hand visible to the viewer, keeping their intentions known at all times.
 Villains would approach from right to left, with their gun hand hidden from the viewer, as if hiding their intentions from the audience.

-One notable exception with our connotations to the color black of course is the Man In Black, Johnny Cash.
-Cash sang that he wore black as a visible symbol of his solidarity with the marginalized people who our society has ignored & abandoned.
+The second exception of course is the Man In Black, Johnny Cash.
+He sang about his trademark look in the song Man in Black, where he explains that he wears black as a visible symbol of his solidarity with the marginalized people who our society has ignored & abandoned.

 Johnny Cash sings about being the man in black.